Pocketpills

 Deficiency of these vitamins may cause depression, anemia, and poor cognitive functions.

-Further B vitamins are also essential for normal health and development of the fetus.
+Further B vitamins are also essential for the normal health and development of the fetus.
 As many pregnancies occur unplanned while on birth pills, it is important to know how various nutrients are affected.

 Here is how birth pills may affect the levels of some important B vitamins.